 Child Hater: Mrs. Schumacher from Lindsey's story comes across this way.

-Companion Cube: The original five girls (Felicity, Kirsten, Addy, Samantha, Molly)all have a doll that they treasure, usually received as a gift during the Christmas books.
-Josefina and Kit each had one as well, but they were discussed to a lesser extent.
+Companion Cube: The first five girls (Felicity, Kirsten, Addy, Samantha, Molly) all have a doll that they treasure, usually received as a gift during the Christmas books.
+Josefina, Kit, and Julie each had one as well, but they were discussed to a lesser extent.

 Cool Big Sis: Some of the older sisters have their moments, like Francisca in Josefina Saves the Day when she's the one to accompany Josefina into Santa Fe in the middle of the night to get the stuff Patrick O'Toole left for them.